waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategic Plan: Defeat Falkner (Violet City)
 - **HOW:**
-  1. Catch Bellsprout on Route 31; trade with KYLE in Violet City for ONIX.
-(Current Focus)
+  1. Catch Bellsprout on Route 31 (Current Battle: (8, 11)); then trade with KYLE in Violet City for ONIX.
   2. Train Calcifer to Lv10 (Ember).
   3. Use Ember to sweep Sprout Tower (Flash HM).
   4. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.

 ## Completed Areas
 - **Route 30:** Defeated Joey, Mikey, Don.
 Path to Route 31 is clear.
 - **Route 31:** Caught GNEISS (Geodude) in Dark Cave.
 Defeated Wade.
+Exploration in progress.
 - **Violet City:** Arrived and healed at Pokecenter.
 Located Kyle (Onix Trader).

 ## Battle and Pokemon Information